Self-Correcting Quantum Computers: Self-correcting quantum computers

 In the previous sections we have studied how quantum memories resilient to thermal noise can be obtained from local quantum models in 4D and above, both from toric codes and color codes.
 However, a quantum memory is of no much use if we cannot initialize it.
-We will now show that it is possible to initialize the self-correcting topological quantum memories as long as we can control the local quantum Hamiltonian.
-In particular, we will consider toric and color code models with $d>1$, so that the dressed version of $Z$-type encoded operators $N$ are protected, and give a procedure to initialize all such operators to $N=1$ with a probability of failure exponentially small in the system size.
-For $D=d=2$, this is just the usual initialization of a 2D ferromagnet with a vertical magnetic field.
+We will now sketch a possible procedure to initialize the self-correcting topological quantum memories as long as we can control the couplings of the local quantum Hamiltonian --- without any sort of physical qubit addressing.In particular, we will consider toric and color code models with $d>1$, so that the dressed version of $Z$-type encoded operators $N$ are protected, and give a procedure to initialize all such operators to $N=1$ with a probability of failure exponentially small in the system size.
+For $D=d=2$, this is just the usual initialization of a 2D ferromagnet with an external magnetic field.

 Our starting point is a modification of the Hamiltonian \eqref{Hamiltonian_X_Z}.
 We introduce single qubit Zeeman terms and some couplings to reflect the fact that now the strength of the different terms can be controlled: